zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 Therefore, the save and load functions have to transform the data to make it match the `WebsiteModel` model type.
 The control `viewModels` require a reference to a `Form.ViewModel`, so the code creates a form and sends the reference to the `editScope` to it, as in the following example.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Samples/Basic/ViewModels/FormsSampleBasicBlade.ts", "section": "forms#formViewModel"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Samples/Basic/ViewModels/FormsSampleBasicBlade.ts", "section": "forms#formViewModel"}

 This form displays one textbox that allows the user to edit the name of the website, as specified in the following code.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Samples/Basic/ViewModels/FormsSampleBasicBlade.ts", "section": "forms#controls"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Samples/Basic/ViewModels/FormsSampleBasicBlade.ts", "section": "forms#controls"}

 The form is rendered using a section.
 The code loads all the controls that should be displayed into the `children` observable array of the section.
 This positions the controls sequentially on a blade, by default, so it is an easy way to standardize the look of forms in the Portal.
 An alternative to the default positioning is to manually author the HTML for the form by binding each control into an HTML template for the blade.